Read before you go: Here are the official notices from park authorities regarding cherry blossom activities at the respective venues.

-Hiroshima is due to see its pink petals almost a week early, with its forecasted flowering date set just one day after Tokyo's.
-Kyoto’s flowers are predicted to bloom on March 23 (five days earlier than usual) while Osaka can expect to see its cherry blossoms from March 25.
-The pink flowers will reach Sapporo last, with blooms expected to appear from May 4.
+Hiroshima has already reported sights of cherry blossoms, with flowers expected to reach peak bloom by March 25.
+Kyoto’s flowers are predicted to bloom on March 17 (11 days earlier than usual) while Osaka can expect to see its cherry blossoms from March 20.
+The pink flowers will reach Sapporo last, with blooms expected to appear from May 1.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.